Hrithik-Vashishtha/x_pay_assignment/README.md

 ## Usage

 - Access the application via a web browser or API client like Postman.
-- Register users by providing necessary details including a profile picture.
+- Register users by providing necessary details, including a profile picture.
 - Retrieve user information using their user ID.

 ## Note